Nocturnal Owl Survey

 Through Nocturnal Owl Surveys across Canada, over 1000 volunteers count owls along isolated roads, documenting population trends and breeding range limits.
 Surveyors enjoy the solitude and peace of these early season events — a precursor to a busy spring.
 Many of the surveys have become family traditions with decades of memories shared through the generations.

 Birds Canada thanks all the volunteers and conservation partners who support Nocturnal Owl Surveys.
-Owl surveys begin in February in British Columbia and in April everywhere else.
+Owl surveys begin in February in British Columbia and in mid-March or April everywhere else.
 If you live near Canada’s great forests consider contacting your regional owl survey program to volunteer.